Turn On Einstein Case Classification

 After you configure the predictive model, its status changes to Ready to Build.
 Depending on the model’s scope, building may take a few hours or more.
 The process runs in the cloud, so there’s no impact on performance for your agents.

 - On the Einstein Case Classification Setup page, click the model name in the list.

 - The Fields to Predict section lists the fields whose values Einstein will predict.
 To remove a field from the model, click Remove from the field’s action menu.
 To add fields, click Edit under Configure Data.

 Einstein Case Classification starts analyzing your closed cases and building the predictive model for the fields you selected.
 To add more fields later, edit the model, add the fields, and then rebuild.
 After the model finishes building, you can customize each field’s prediction settings and then activate the model to start showing recommendations in the Service Console.

-- On the model’s Setup tab, click Review and select a field.
+- On the model’s Setup tab, click Edit under Configure Predictions and select a field.

-level must be higher than the Select Best Value level.
+threshold must be higher than the Select Best Value threshold.

 - Save your changes.
 They take effect immediately, and the prediction settings appear in the field list.

 Give Agents Access to Einstein Case Classification

 To let agents view and act on Einstein Case Classification field predictions, assign the Einstein Case Classification User permission set to them.